francobattiato/simple-search-cgi/README.md

-  Remember to put an ending "/" to server-dir because it will be threated as a string If you're searching for apple and you find an apple.txt, withount and ending / the link of apple.txt will be /filesapple.txt while it should be /files/apple.txt
+  Remember to put an ending "/" to server-dir because it will be threated as a string If you're searching for apple and you find an apple.txt, withount and ending / the link of apple.txt will be /filesapple.txt instead of /files/apple.txt

-  Remember to enable python cgi on your apache configuration file.
+  Remember to enable .py cgi on your apache configuration file and the cgi module.